-Financial instruments carried on the statement of financial position include cash and bank balances, investments held at FVTPL, investments held at FVOCI, investments held at amortised cost, receivable against margin lending, other assets, short-term murabaha financing, accruals and other liabilities.
+Financial instruments carried on the statement of financial position include cash and bank balances, investments held at FVSI, investments held at amortised cost, receivable against margin lending, other assets, short-term murabaha financing, accruals and other liabilities.
 The particular recognition methods adopted are disclosed in the individual policy statements associated with each item.

-Financial assets and financial liabilities are offset and net amounts are reported in the financial statements, when the Company has a legally enforceable right to off-set the recognized amounts and intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.
+Financial assets and financial liabilities are off-set and net amounts are reported in the financial statements, when the Company has a legally enforceable right to off-set the recognized amounts and intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.